12 real estate agent tax deductions you shouldn’t miss

 • Personal living expenses

-Think of it this way: if an expense doesn’t directly relate to earning income in your real estate business, it probably isn’t deductible.
-And while it might be tempting to push the boundaries, remember that incorrect deductions can trigger IRS audits and result in penalties.
+The general rule of thumb: If an expense doesn’t directly relate to earning income in your real estate business, it probably isn’t deductible.
+And stretching the rules can increase your audit risk or lead to penalties.

 How NEXT helps protect real estate agents